brotochola/combustion_simulator/README.md

 TO DO:

--stress of constraints, and make them brake
+- stress of constraints, and make them brake

--integrate pixiJS
+- use filters/shaders for watery effect

+- add UI

+- save / load

+---

+READY:

--add grid system to get close particles
+- add grid system to get close particles

--add UI